mwickert/3D_Audio_Simulator/README.md

 # 3D_Audio_Simulator
-Jupiter notebooks for 3D audio rendering into headphones using head related impulse response data sets.
+Jupyter notebooks for 3D audio rendering into headphones using head related impulse response data sets.

+Notebooks are in preparation for pushing up to this project.